 - You can now create your app:

-# Replace my-app by your actual app name $ scalingo create my-app
+# Replace my-app with your actual app name $ scalingo create my-app

 Configure Environment Variables